MythicStack/Python-Security-Tool-Database/README.md

 - [theHarvester](https://github.com/laramies/theHarvester) - Jack of Most Trades OSINT tool maintained by a bunch of people.
 Often Updated and might as well be a household name.
 It's well-rounded and efficient.
 What more could you ask for?

+##### Password Cracking

+- [Patator](https://github.com/lanjelot/patator) - All in one brute forcer.
+This is built as an alternative to Hydra (near and dear to me, but definitely not Python anymore, mostly C) and some other tooling built into Kali by default.
+It's a sick multi-threaded application that's super flexible and inclusive.

 ##### Penetration Testing

 - [EvilTwinFramework](https://github.com/Esser50K/EvilTwinFramework) - Python tool to help penetration testers perform evil twin attacks and some other wifi related exploits.
 - [SQL Map](https://github.com/sqlmapproject/sqlmap) - This thing is so cool!
 Really awesome set of contributors on this project, basically it's an automated detector/exploiter for SQL injection vulnerabilities.
 This thing kicks ass once you get the hang of it.

+##### Social Engineering

+- [King Phisher](https://github.com/rsmusllp/king-phisher) - May look reduntant since the SET has a set of modules for phishing, but worry not this is definitely meant to be here.
+SET has a broad set of tooling in it, but King Phisher focuses on one thing and it does it really well.
+SMS alerts, MFA bypass, detailed email building, and a lot more are cooked into this tool.
+- [Social Engineering Toolkit](https://github.com/trustedsec/social-engineer-toolkit) - Built by one of my favorite people [@HackingDave](www.twitter.com/HackingDave), this Python toolkit (so it's built with more than just Python, sue me) is a modular piece of art with 15+ built in tools that work well out of the box.
+Plus for new folks to the tool it also has a extremely easy to digest User Manual.

 ##### Vulnerability Scanning

 - [Faraday](https://github.com/infobyte/faraday) - Faraday is clean and I love using it, I've messed with it in my home lab a lot.
 Bottom line is, it's fantastic.
 It has a clean & intuitive web UI, tracks vulnerability history, aids in remediation efforts, and it's updated as often as you'd expect.
 All the damn time.
+- [Bandit](https://github.com/PyCQA/bandit) - Slight change up to the rest of the tools in this list, but Bandit is still pretty useful.
+It's a static code analysis tool for Python scripts.
+Can be helpful for finding vulnerabilities in home brew applications and it's just a nice tool to have around if you're going to be building anything on your own with Python so you're not making any egregious slip ups.
+- [Raccoon](https://github.com/evyatarmeged/Raccoon) - Raccoon is pretty sweet, very helpful, and a must have in your toolkit.
+It's not super well maintained, but it's open source and works perfectly out of the box for external attack surface scanning and information gathering.

+##### Wireless Security

+- [Wifite2](https://github.com/derv82/wifite2) - Whatever description isn't going to do the wifite rewrite any justice.
+WEP, WPS, and WPA/2 attacks galore.
+Must have if you're doing anything with wireless access points.
+I don't use any other Python tooling for wireless stuff, that's probably because I don't do much with wireless stuff in the first place so let me know what I missed!